Tips for Going Plastic Free July

 Take your own Containers

-Lockdown has provided many of us extra time to rediscover home-baking.
-Bread, cakes, healthier snack bar treats can minimise single-use plastic with both flour and sugar packaged in paper.
+Baking our own bread, cakes, healthier snack bar treats can minimise single-use plastic with both flour and sugar packaged in paper.
 Bulk buying nuts and raisins will still reduce the single-use plastic - think about all of those single-use wrappers from the individual bars you'll be saving.
+These ingredients are some of the basics that are easily catered for by the Zero Waste Stores.

 Local zero waste, unpackaged shop in your area?

-These little gems are now in many places across the UK, keep a lookout to see if you have one locally.
+As mentioned above, these little gems are now in many places across the UK - keep a lookout to see if you have one locally.
 Generally, they keep all the dried staples you might need and often lots of plastic-free toiletries too.
 These independents are likely to be more readily equipped to continue to be minimal waste than the larger shop options.

 Plastic Free Tea